msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_HTML_File/README.md

-For HTML/PHP data, you need to import "BeautifulSoup" which is used to look into components in a website. "request" is another module to open up data from a URL.
+For HTML/PHP data, you need to import "BeautifulSoup" which is a Python package used to parse through HTML/website. "request" is another module to open up data from a URL.